Overview

 Speakers: Niamh Fitzgerald1, James Nicholls2, Rachel O’Donnell1 and Robyn Burton1

 1 Institute for Social Marketing and Health, Faculty of Health Sciences and Sport, University of Stirling, Scotland, UK.
-2 Faculty of Health Sciences and Sport, University of Stirling, Scotland, UK.
+2 Faculty of Health Sciences and Sport, University of Stirling, Scotland, UK, in association with the Institute of Public Health in Ireland.

 RSVP: